 This page provides advice for workers in the energy sector and in relation to the COVID-19 outbreak.

-UNISON is negotiating with energy employers and has sought agreements on measures to protect staff during the current COVID-19 outbreak.
-We have also been in discussions with the Government, the energy regulator OFGEM and the Health and Safety Executive (HSE)
+UNISON has throughout the COVID pandemic been in ongoing negotiations with energy employers and has sought and in many cases secured agreements on measures to protect staff and manage any specific issues.
+We have also been involved in regular discussions with the Government, the energy regulator OFGEM and the Health and Safety Executive (HSE)

 The main energy employers we negotiate with have all agreed that wherever possible staff who can, should work from home and continue to do so until further advice is given and agreed with us.